-The other 50% is everything that happens after your game is complete and ready to release.
-We're talking about marketing, optimization, public relations, search engine optimization, player insights, growth hacking and ROI boosts.
+The other 50% is everything that happens after you release your game.
+This means marketing, optimization, public relations, search engine optimization, player insights, growth hacking and ROI boosts.

-If that sounds complicated, don’t worry, it is.
+If that sounds complicated, you're right, it is.
 But that’s why video game marketing is a niche service offered by companies who specialize in the industry and have a clear knowledge base in the space.

-Very few things, whether it’s a YouTube video or game go “viral” and have mass appeal organically any more.
+Very few things, whether it’s a movie or a game, have mass appeal organically any more.
 The insider secret is that most things have some form of help behind the scenes to get it in front of the right people at the right times, to amplify the impact and build the viral wave that turns into a tsunami of recognition and success.

 That’s what we do at Game Marketing Genie.
 We implement mobile game marketing strategies that work for our clients and maximize the potential of those games.
-We do the things that are more likely to get you more players, more virality and more ROI from your hard work.
+We do the things that are more likely to get you more players and ROI from your hard work.

-In the guide below, we go through as many of the most effective video game marketing strategies as we can get our hands on for you.
+In the guide below, we go through as many of the most effective video game marketing strategies as we can get our hands on.
 This isn't a guide that gives you a blueprint for the perfect marketing strategy for your mobile game.

 Think of it this way.
-If we asked you and everyone you work with “what’s the perfect pizza” we would probably get a bunch of different responses.
+If we asked everyone “what’s the perfect pizza” we would probably get many different responses.
 That doesn’t mean any of them are wrong.
 It just means some toppings work better for different people.
 It’s the same with mobile game marketing.
-Some strategies work much better for different games.
+Some strategies work much better for certain games.
 Whether you want to apply all of the game marketing strategies below, or just a couple, rest assured, they all work for someone.

-And if you want to discuss which ones might work for your specific mobile game, then feel free to get in contact with one of our awesome team members.
+And if you want to discuss which ones might work for your game, then feel free to get in contact with one of our awesome team members.
 Let’s get started.

-USP is just fancy marketing talk for “unique selling proposition”.
-It basically means, what makes your game different from the others?
+USP means “unique selling proposition”.
+It aims to describe what makes your game different from the others.
 Some people get hung up on the “unique” part.

 That simple experiment shows you the value of knowing your audience and targeting them aggressively.
 Which leads us to our next tip…